 Barcelona is a city alive with culture, the streets buzzing with activity from morning till night; it's no wonder figuring out how to see Barcelona on a budget is a popular topic.

-As an English teacher in Spain, I was being paid more in experience than euros, so I quickly learned how to explore Barcelona on a budget.
+As an English teacher in Spain, I was paid more in experience than euros, so I quickly learned how to explore Barcelona on a budget.
 Here are my top tips!

 Save Money on Transport in Barcelona

 Avoid Taxis – Take the Trains, Metro, and Walk